 How much does it cost?

 The cost of a home report varies dependent on the valuation of the property.
 The cost can range from approximately £350 at the lower end of the market to over £900 for a property valued £1m+.
-To find out what your property is worth call our team on 0131 200 1234 and we would be happy to provide a free, no obligation valuation or complete our valuation request form.

 For further information regarding home reports visit RICS.